Alan-s-Speakeasy/speakeasy/frontend/README.md

 - Mock data is defined in [`data.ts`](https://gitlab.ifi.uzh.ch/ddis/Lectures/atai/speakeasy/-/blob/main/frontend/src/app/data.ts);

-## Development server
+## Frontend Development

+To develop the frontend, please ensure you are now under the path `speakeasy/frontend`.

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://127.0.0.1:4200/` (Do NOT use `http://localhost:4200/`, which cannot store the session cookie for you).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding